awslabs/data-on-eks/website/docs/blueprints/amazon-emr-on-eks/emr-eks-karpenter.md

 <TabItem value="fsx-dynamic" lebal="fsx-dynamic"default>

-**Execute Spark Job by using `FSx for Lustre` with dynamically provisioned volume and compute optimized Karpenter provisioner.**
+**Execute Spark Job by using `FSx for Lustre` with dynamically provisioned volume and compute optimized Karpenter Nodepool.**

 Fsx for Lustre Terraform module is disabled by default.
 Follow the [customizing add-ons](#customizing-add-ons) steps before running Spark jobs.